+Veteran Representation

-Veteran Representation: Effective FY 2016, Section 657.004 of the Texas Government Code sets for state agencies a goal of employing veterans in full-time positions equal to at least 20% of the total workforce.
-As of the end of the second quarter of FY 2020, TABC's employs 102 veterans, equaling 16% of the workforce.
+Effective FY 2016, Section 657.004 of the Texas Government Code sets for state agencies a goal of employing veterans in full-time positions equal to at least 20% of the total workforce.
+As of the end of the second quarter of FY 2022, TABC's employs 91 veterans, equaling 15.88% of the workforce.
 The average statewide veteran percentage has remained 7% since FY 2016.
-As illustrated in Figure 6 below, TABC's number of veterans is more than double the statewide average, although the agency still falls below the 20% goal set by the Legislature.
-To assist in the recruiting and hiring of veterans, TABC has a designated veterans liaison in Human Resources who partners with the Texas Veterans Commission's employment liaison to identify and participate in veteran hiring initiatives
+As illustrated in Figure 6, TABC's number of veterans is more than double the statewide average, although the agency still falls below the 20% goal set by the Legislature.
+To assist in the recruiting and hiring of veterans, TABC has a designated veterans liaison in Human Resources who partners with the Texas

+Veterans Commission's employment liaison to identify and participate in veteran hiring initiatives.

+Retirees

-Retirees: The Employees Retirement System of Texas estimates that by fiscal year 2024, about 20% of TABC's workforce will be eligible to retire.
-In addition to that, the agency currently employs 23 return-to-work retirees who offer exceptional state and organizational knowledge and have subsequently resumed state service.
+Human Resources estimates that by fiscal year 2026, 28% of TABC's workforce will be eligible to retire.
+In addition to that, the agency currently employs 22 return-to-work retirees who offer exceptional state and organizational knowledge and have subsequently resumed state service.

-The Legal Services, Licensing and Law Enforcement divisions are projected to have the greatest loss of employees due to retirements.
-A concerning number of senior leaders could retire in the next five years.
+The Legal Services, Licensing, Law Enforcement and Ports of Entry divisions are projected to have the greatest loss of employees due to retirements.
+A large number of senior leaders could retire in the next five years.
 Figure 7 shows the forecast for the number of current TABC employees who are projected to be eligible for retirement over the next five years.
 Historically, TABC employees have continued to work well beyond their immediate retirement eligibility year.
 The agency is preparing for these retirements by identifying critical positions and preparing high performers and potential leaders for growth opportunities as they arise.
 Leaders recognize the need to ensure that critical knowledge and procedures are documented to avoid significant loss of historical and organizational knowledge.